zinovyev/eg-01-ruby-jwt/README.md

 The JWT will impersonate a user within your account.
 The user can be an individual or a user representing a group such as "HR".

-Your application will need the guid assigned to the user.
+The example needs the guid assigned to the user.
 The guid value for each user in your account is available from the Administration tool in the **Users** section.